Step by Step guide to Start a blog in Canada

 The other important point in choosing topics is to check if they meet the interests of your readers.
 Do not assume that if you are interested in a topic, you should talk about it on your blog.
 You write for your readers and they have specific expectations.

-Before preparing your list of topics to write, I suugest to create a persona file of your readership.
+Before preparing your list of topics to write, we suggest to create a persona file of your readership.
 Obviously, you can have several types of persona for you to create content that speaks to each of them.
+Download Persona template.

 3. Not publishing regularly